Tnixc/cazal/README.md

 Cazal is a stack-based programming language where operations are performed on values stored in a stack.
 Programs are evaluated from left to right, pushing values onto the stack and executing operations that manipulate the stack.

+Visit the [Cazal web interpreter](https://cazal.tnixc.space/) to try it out.

 ## Core Concepts

 ### Stack